Logo

 Arvind Kejriwal has been criticised for his controversial remarks over Biharis and "outsiders".

-Arvind Kejriwal took oath on 16 February 2020 as Delhi's chief minister for a third time at Ramlila Maidan.
+Arvind Kejriwal took oath on 16 February 2020 as Delhi's chief minister for a third time at Ramlila Maidan, equalling the record of Sheila Dikshit.

-In March 2022, the official residence of CM Arvind Kejriwal was attacked by BJP supporters.
+On 30 March 2022, the official residence of Delhi Chief Minister Arvind Kejriwal was attacked by a group of BJP supporters during a protest.

 Arvind Kejriwal discussed his views on corruption and the state of the Indian democracy in his book Swaraj.